KarenEnfield/KarenEnfield/README.md

 - 👋 Hi, I'm @KarenEnfield and thank you for taking the time to visit my page!
 - 👀 Software Development using C++ is my strong suit, complemented by adjacent languages and technologies
 - 🌱 Engaged in continuous learning, I take online courses and coding challenges, some of which is here on Git
-- 🧚‍♀️ I have a quirky music hobby, enjoy making creative and healty foods, and like rollerskating and long walks for exercise
+- 🧚‍♀️ I have a quirky music hobby, enjoy making creative and healthy foods, and like rollerskating and long walks for exercise
 - 💞️ I’m open to software development opportunities in Silicon Valley, where I'm located.
 - 📫 You can reach me on Linked In: https://www.linkedin.com/in/karenenfield/